 2. Do you need a solicitor?

 It is possible to make your own Will, but because it is a legal document, you are strongly recommended to seek professional advice, especially if you wish to make several specific bequests or if your financial and property affairs are complicated.
-Remember: for your Will to be valid, the basic requirements of UK domestic law must be satisfied (taken from Muslim Directory).
+Remember, for your Will to be valid, the basic requirements of UK domestic law must be satisfied, for more information, click HERE.